A Faculty-Led Info Session with AJ Phipps

 Clinical Skills

 Developing strong clinical skills is the core of our curriculum.
-In addition to coursework, students engage in a year-long practicum at one of our six award-winning Integral Counseling Centers or another site of their choosing.
+In addition to coursework, students engage in a year-long practicum at one of our three award-winning Integral Counseling Centers or another site of their choosing.
 Graduates of the program are able to conceptualize frameworks and appropriate interventions; diagnose, assess and make practical treatment plans; and attend to the needs and goals of the client, including being able to identify client strengths, resilience, worldview, and resources.

 Diversity Awareness